-This is a common question parents ask.
+The answer is Yes!
+Our doctors are skilled at providing that first checkup for young children.
 The American Academy of Pediatric Dentistry strongly encourages parents to bring their children in for their first dental visit by age 1.

 Surprised?
 National studies have shown that childhood cavities are increasing in preschool-aged children.
 More than 1 in 4 children in the US have had at least one cavity by age 4.
 Many children get cavities as young as age 2.
 Early childhood cavities can have a detrimental impact on overall health and a child’s primary teeth.

 What can a parent do to prevent early childhood cavities?
 The 1 year dental visit lets parents discuss:

 - Proper management their child’s diet

 - The proper use of fluoride and toothpaste